yairEO/tagify/README.md

 [View templates](https://github.com/yairEO/tagify/blob/master/src/parts/templates.js)

 ## Suggestions selectbox
-The suggestions selectbox is shown is a whitelist Array of Strings or Objects was passed in the settings when the Tagify instance was created.
+The suggestions selectbox is a *whitelist Array* of *Strings* or *Objects* which was set in the [settings](#settings) Object when the Tagify instance was created, and can be set latet directly on the instance: `tagifyInstance.whitelist = ["tag1", "tag2", ...]`.
-Suggestions list will only be rendered if there are at least two matching suggestions (case-insensitive).

-The selectbox dropdown will be appended to the document's `<body>` element and will be rendered by default in a position below (bottom of) the Tagify element.
+The suggestions dropdown will be appended to the document's `<body>` element and will be rendered by default in a position below (bottom of) the Tagify element.
 Using the keyboard arrows up/down will highlight an option from the list, and hitting the Enter key to select.

 It is possible to tweak the selectbox dropdown via 2 settings: